- The highest-level of luxury and comfort

 features & specs

-The 2015 Rolls-Royce Phantom, in al of its forms, demands attention and delivers the utmost in motoring luxury, with a price tag to match.
+The 2016 Rolls-Royce Phantom delivers the utmost in motoring luxury in all of its derivatives, with a price tag to match.

-Moving the one-car show that is the Phantom down the road is a 6.75-liter V-12 engine rated at 453 horsepower and 531 pound-feet of torque.
-While less forceful than the engine in the smaller Ghost, it's still enough to get the Phantom to 60 mph in under six seconds--and it does it in a serene, unflappable manner.
-An eight-speed automatic transmission handles the gear shifts, imperceptibly so, sending power to the rear wheels.
+Motivation for the Phantom comes from the massive 6.75-liter V-12 engine rated at 453 horsepower and 531 pound-feet of torque.
+It may not be as potent as the engine in the smaller Ghost, but it's still enough to get the Phantom to 60 mph in less than six seconds.
+Outright speed is not the mission of the Phantom, anyway, it's providing an effortless and serene atmosphere.
+An 8-speed automatic transmission handles the gear shifts, imperceptibly so, sending power to the rear wheels.

 The Phantom sedan isn't a driver's car.
-It's meant to be ridden in, driven by a chauffeur.
+It's meant to be ridden in, with a driver at the helm.
 Accordingly, handling and agility aren't among its strengths; at least not without considering its size.
-At nearly 6,000 pounds and almost 20 feet in length, the Phantom is Suburban-sized.
-Independent suspension, self-leveling air springs, electronic damping, and feather-light steering give the Phantom more maneuvering aplomb than you'd expect, but only in perspective.
-Fuel economy is also in line with its size, at 11 mpg city and 19 mpg highway for all models.
+At nearly 6,000 pounds and almost 20 feet long, the Phantom is Chevrolet Suburban-sized.
+It lords over pretty much everything that isn't an SUV or truck.
+Independent suspension, self-leveling air springs, electronic damping, and feather-light steering give the Phantom more maneuvering aplomb than you'd expect, however.
+Fuel economy is also in line with its size, at 11 mpg city, 19 highway, 14 combined for all models.

 The standard features list on the Phantom is extensive; nearly anything not included can be added on request—for a fee, of course.
 Custom paint, embroidery, wheels, headliners, upholstery styles and colors, steering wheels, drink cabinets, and nearly any technological add-on you can imagine are all possible.
 This is the archetypal the-customer-is-always-right situation.
 The limits are your imagination and wealth.